findof1/Cradex-Engine-2d/README.md

 1. **Edit Script**: Customize the behavior of the engine by editing the `script.lua` file.

-2. **Programming**: Program additional features using the engine according to your requirements.
+2. **Programming**: You can program the lua file to create basic 2d games

+3. **Documentation**: Documentation for our custom lua functions will be released soon